ACA 101: Selling Under-65 Health Insurance

 ACA subsidies are an Advanced Premium Tax Credit designed to help lower-income and middle-income individuals and families afford health insurance.
 To qualify, someone must meet the following criteria:

-2022 Income Levels for Federal Poverty Levels
+2024 Income Levels for Federal Poverty Levels

 Note: Individuals who fall below 138 percent of the FPL (or their state’s designated limit) should qualify for free-or-low-cost health insurance through Medicaid.
 If your client lives in Hawaii or Alaska, please be aware that poverty guidelines differ.
 You can review those states’ guidelines on HHS.gov.

-When helping your client apply for a plan, you’ll work together to estimate how much income they think they’ll have for the year.
+When helping your client apply for a plan, you’ll work together to estimate how much income they think they’ll have for the following year.
 Then, they’ll receive a subsidy based on that income estimate, as well as additional factors.
 When your client files their taxes at the end of the year, they may have to pay back some or all of the subsidy if they earned over their estimated income for the year.
 Alternatively, if they made less than their original estimate, they should get a refund of any additional portion of the subsidy they may qualify for.

 Bronze, Silver, Gold, Platinum ACA Metal Levels Explained